JonasJurczok/factorio-todo-list/README.md

 ### NEXT

+### 16.8.0
+* It is now possible to add subtasks to tasks
+  * Open the details view to add subtasks

 ### 16.7.2
 * Fixed a bug that the main button does not hide the UI anymore (#81)
 * Fixed polish translation.
 (Thanks Virtual0txt)